infrafast/piwebpool/README.md

 ---------------------------------------------------------
 TODO LIST
 ---------------------------------------------------------
-    - sanity check of all external url script/reference to be able to run without internet connecion
+    - sanity check of all external url script/reference to be able to run without internet connexion
     - use HTTPS
     - basic auth implementation
     - set debug level